microsoft/msrd-rest-samples/bash/README.md

 The `msrd.sh` shell script is an example of how to use the MSRD HTTP API to perform automated Linux job submission.
 It should only be considered an example of automation, and uses a mix of SDK API calls and regular shell scripting.
+In the future, the job submission portion of this script will be replaced by API calls that use the MSRD SDK.

-Though not an official stable SDK tool or reusable component, it can be used as a starting point for custom Linux job submission scripts.
+This sample can be used as a starting point for custom Linux job submission scripts.
 In a production scenario, it would be enhanced with additional logging, exhaustive error handling, &c.

 ## Requirements